flamehe0580/averaged_dual_interpolation_scheme_formulation/README.md

 This repository provides the complete mathematical derivation and **continuity verification** of the **averaged dual-path interpolation scheme**, a novel approach to constructing quasi-C¹ continuous shape functions for eight-node quadrilateral elements.
 This formulation ensures derivative continuity across element boundaries while permitting internal discontinuity along a predefined partition, enabling smooth stress fields without post-processing in finite element analysis of beams and plates.

-The derivation presented here corresponds to Section 2.1 of our paper: *"A Unified Quasi-C¹-PIM Formulation for Static and Dynamic Analysis of Beams and Plates with Arbitrary Cross-Sections"* (submitted to *Applied Sciences*).
+The derivation presented here corresponds to Section 2.1 of our paper: *"A unified quasi-C¹ point interpolation formulation for arbitrary cross-section beams and plates"* (submitted to *Structural Engineering and Mechanics*).

 ## Repository Contents